-If you’ve been following social media during election season, you might despair at people’s ability to discuss the issues without resorting to insults or outright hostility.
-While civil communication is necessary for democracy, is the discourse actually changing anyone’s mind?
+With one glance of comments on YouTube, you might despair at people’s inability to discuss content without resorting to insults or outright hostility.
+And one big question you might ask: Is the discourse actually changing anyone’s mind?

-Danisch is a scholar and teacher of communication, and if there’s one fundamental problem that he is compelled to point out, it’s the misuse of the word itself.
+Danisch is a professor of communication, and if there’s one fundamental problem that he is compelled to point out, it’s the misuse of the word itself.
 Communications — with an s — refers to the technologies used to generate and transmit communication, not the practice itself.

 “If you want to get better at communication, the first thing you need do is to stop thinking of it as a transmission.
 You need to stop saying ‘Did you get it?’”

 Instead, communication is more about making meaning, he says.
 “You make meaning by producing effects on others.
 So, it’s about how to produce the right kinds of effects to convey your message or ideas.”
-In fact, he is effecting communication students in the classroom and beyond with a toolbox of learning resources, including his podcast series, Now We’re Talking.
+In fact, he’s making effects on students of communication in the classroom and beyond with a toolbox of learning resources, including his podcast series, Now We’re Talking.